Educational use only: This platform provides information for educational purposes and should not be considered financial, investment, or legal advice.

 Tax-Efficient Giving:

-• Gift Aid: Basic rate taxpayers can boost donations by 25%
+• Gift Aid: Basic rate taxpayers can boost donations by 25%.
+Higher/additional rate taxpayers get extra relief, and it reduces adjusted net income for personal allowance restoration.

 • Higher rate relief: Additional 20-25% relief for higher/additional rate taxpayers

-• Payroll giving: Give directly from pre-tax salary
+• Payroll giving: Give directly from pre-tax salary, reducing adjusted net income for pension annual allowance restoration

 Review your investments for capital gains tax planning.
 You can realise losses to offset gains, but plan carefully.